Lyle Brummett: Murders

 On September 17, 1975, 18-year-old Carol Ann London and 16-year-old Elizabeth "Beth" Pearson had gone out for a ride with the latter's husband's car.
 Somewhere near Kerrville, the car broke down, and the two girls accepted a ride from Brummett and his 19-year-old friend, Allen Ladd Woody, who had been passing by.
 The pair were then driven to an isolated pasture 12 miles east of Kerrville, where they were both raped and subsequently strangled by Brummett and Woody.
 Their bodies were left underneath an oak tree, and their assailants then left the area.
-The girls' car was found abandoned at a parking lot near the courthouse the next day, and their clothes were found along the I-10 by workmen not long after, but no trace of either London or Pearson was found.
+The girls' car was found abandoned at a parking lot near the courthouse the next day, and their clothes were found along I-10 by workmen not long after, but no trace of either London or Pearson was found.
 Despite search efforts by family members and police, their bodies would remain undiscovered until after Brummett's arrest.

 A few months after the crime, Brummett moved to Austin and found work as an electrician.
 On August 15, 1976, he was at the house of 22-year-old Dianne Kathleen Roberts, an unemployed secretary with whom he had become acquainted.
 Before leaving the house, he loosened a window screen, which he later used to enter the house.
 He then raped and strangled Roberts, before wrapping her neck with a pillow case and leaving her nude body on the bed.
 Her body was later found by her boyfriend, rock musician Jesse Sublett, who was returning home from a trip outside of town.